 Next Thomas Jefferson shared his stories.
 His first run for president ended in defeat when Adams won.
 Jefferson won his second bid for office yet his third bid ended in a tie with his vice-presidential running mate, Aaron Burr, which was a result of how elections were originally run.
 It took days to learn who would be president.
 He quipped, "Can you imagine such a thing ever happening again?"
 Because of this the 12th ammendment to the Constitution was written.

 Third was President Abraham Lincoln who shared the story how as a young man he said, "a nation divided against itself will fall," never imagining it would one day mean his arriving in Washington DC for his inauguration.
 He could not aquiesce to the demands of the South, since that would mean the split of the Union and continued enslavement of humankind.
 He said it is the nature of our government to always have a majority who safely rules the minorty.
 Someone asked how to convince Congress to balance the budget.
 He quipped, "Your outcome must not exceed its income or your uprise will be your downfall."

 Then the sanguine and animated President Theodore Roosevelt spoke.
-He was so animated my husband took all these pictures of him!

 He said that he had so much fun as president the first term, he thought he'd run for a second term too!
 He was actually voted the first time as Vice President to President McKinley who was assassinated.